Kelfang/Credit_Risk_Analysis/README.md

 ### 5. Balanced Random Forest Classifier

-*	Balanced Accuracy Score
+* **Balanced Accuracy Score - 78.9%**
+  - This is the second highest score of all models presented.

 <sub>Balanced Random Forest Classifier Balanced Accuracy Score</sub>

 ![brf_balanced_accur_score](https://github.com/Kelfang/Credit_Risk_Analysis/blob/main/images/balanced_random_forest/brf_balanced_accur_score.png)

-*	Precision and Recall (Sensitivity) Scores
+* **Precision and Recall Scores**
+  - The "high risk" precision sits at 3%, with the recall at 70%.
+It's worth noting that the F1 score is at 6%, higher than the previous models.
+  - The "low risk" precision is 100%, with the recall at 87%, the second highest of all the models.

 ![brf_confusion_matrix](https://github.com/Kelfang/Credit_Risk_Analysis/blob/main/images/balanced_random_forest/brf_confusion_matrix.png)